anjalit03/kids/README.md

 •	Feedback: This functionality is used for taking feedback from the users to get review about our website and to get more ideas to make our software more efficient.

                               -	Rating
                               -	Review
                               -	Ways to improve the website

-Check out more in detail about our website in this file - link
+Check out more in detail about our website in this file - https://drive.google.com/file/d/18Fgnzfnsipu_dlc3LDniT67sW6JnZJ--/view?usp=sharing